haberdashPI/Sounds.jl/README.md

 See the [documentation](https://haberdashPI.github.io/Sounds.jl/latest) for a complete description of available methods.

-Once you've created a sound you can use save it, or [PortAudio.jl](https://github.com/JuliaAudio/PortAudio.jl) to play it.
+Once you've created a sound you can use save it, or use [PortAudio.jl](https://github.com/JuliaAudio/PortAudio.jl) to play it.

 ```julia